 Helpful Kitchen Items:

 - 2 8 oz blocks plain cream cheese softened

 - 1 cup salted butter softened

-- 2 teaspoon classic or clear vanilla extract
+- 2 tsp classic or clear vanilla extract

 - 8 cups powdered sugar

-- 2-4 tablespoon heavy cream for thinning plus additional as needed
+- 2-4 Tbsp heavy cream for thinning plus additional as needed

 - Use an electric mixer to cream together cream cheese, butter and vanilla.
 Beat on medium speed for 2-3 minutes or until fluffy and smooth.